jsautret/genapid/README.md

         Listening port (default 9110)
 ```

+The valid log levels are:
+- panic
+- fatal
+- error
+- warn
+- info
+- debug
+- trace

 ## Configuration

 The API is described in a YAML file, which is passed to genapid using
 the `-config` option.

+There is some examples in [examples/](examples/) directory.

 ### pipe